Fremad Amager

 Boldklubben Fremad Amager (meaning in English: The Ball Club Forward Amager; abbreviated Fremad A) is a Danish professional football club based in the district of Amager Vest, Copenhagen.
-As of the 2024–25 season, the club's senior men's team play in 2nd Division, the third tier in the Danish football league system.
+The club's senior men's team play in 2nd Division, the third tier in the Danish football league system.
 The club have primarily played their home games at Sundby Idrætspark since the stadium's inauguration in 1922.

 Fremad Amager's last spell in the highest football league in Denmark was in the autumn of 1994.
 Ever since the first participation in the first nationwide league tournament in 1927, and subsequent promotion in 1929, the club has spent the majority of its history – with the exception of two seasons – in the different divisional structures (known as "Danmarksturneringen i fodbold").
 The club reached the Danish Cup final in 1971–72 season while playing at the second highest league level, but lost against Vejle BK, who had also won the Danish championship in 1971.
 As a result, BK Fremad Amager participated in the 1972–73 European Cup Winners' Cup, but did not advance beyond the first round.

 Described as a working class team, the Sundbyvester-based club has had long-standing rivalries against neighbouring clubs BK Frem, Kastrup BK and B 1908.